-From an Ayurvedic point of view depressions are mostly caused by an imbalance of the Doshas Vata, Pitta and Kapha, combined with a lack of self-confidence.
-Because of specific etiological factors the Doshas enter the general circulation and lodge the nervous system – Vata from the colon, Pitta from the intestines and Kapha from the stomach.
+From an Ayurvedic point of view, depression is mostly caused by an imbalance of the Doshas Vata, Pitta and Kapha, combined with a lack of self-confidence.
+Because of specific etiological factors, the Doshas enter the general circulation and lodge the nervous system – Vata from the colon, Pitta from the intestines and Kapha from the stomach.
 This interferes with the normal functioning of the mind and can cause depression.

-Certain lifestyle factors enhance the chance of getting a depression.
+Certain lifestyle factors enhance the chance of getting depression.

 The main factors, which contribute to depressions are over-activity, irregular lifestyle, excessive consumption of caffeine or other stimulants, eating frozen foods, missing meals, frequent irritation or anger, daytime sleep, and many other factors that increase toxins in the body and mind.

 To treat this condition appropriately, it is vital to undergo proper diagnosis.

 Home Remedies to Treat Depression from an Ayurvedic view

 A variety of herbs, spices and bitters are used in Ayurveda, such as anise, cinnamon, ginger, cumin, licorice, nutmeg, sesame seeds, etc.

 A mixture of Satavari, Jatamansi, Brahmi, Amrita, Aswagandha and Vacha is very effective.
 Take 1teaspoon of this mixture twice a day with warm milk after food.

 1 teaspoon Triphala powder at bedtime with warm water eliminates certain toxins from the body.